Developer-Autodesk/adn_viewer_gem_test_app/README.md

 You should have a rails server up and running on http://localhost:3000 now.
 Follow these steps to setup uploading and the viewer:

-Now generate a controller, a function within and its corresponding view:
+Generate a controller, a function within and its corresponding view:
 ```
 rails generate controller welcome index
 ```